-Professor of Management Practice in Business Administration, Harvard Business School
+Professor of Management Practice in Business Administration, Harvard Business School Age: 62 Director since: 1991 Nominating, Governance & Management Development Committee (Chair)

-Mr. Fuller joined the faculty at Harvard Business School in 2013, where he teaches general management classes and co-leads an initiative called "Managing the Future of Work."
-Before that, he was Founder, Director and Vice-Chairman of Monitor Company LP (an international management consulting firm) from 1983 to 2013.2 Mr. Fuller is a Visiting Fellow at the American Enterprise Institute and founded Joseph Fuller LLC (a business consulting firm) in 2013.
+Professional experience: Mr. Fuller joined the faculty at Harvard Business School in 2013, where he teaches general management classes and co-leads an initiative called "Managing the Future of Work."
+Before that, he was Founder, Director and Vice-Chairman of Monitor Company LP (an international management consulting firm) from 1983 to 2013.
+Mr. Fuller is a Visiting Fellow at the American Enterprise Institute and founded Joseph Fuller LLC, a business consulting firm, in 2013.